Blog

 According to the Death Penalty Information Center, capital punishment is only reserved for the most serious crimes, including:

-• Death resulting from bringing in and/or sheltering illegal aliens
+• bringing in and/or sheltering illegal aliens

 • Murder that occurs during a drive-by shooting related to drugs